gamedig/node-gamedig/GAMES_LIST.md

 ### <a name="chivalry2"></a>Chivalry 2
 Chivalry 2 reports an incorrect `appId` (`100`) in the `raw` field.
 This is a limitation of the A2S protocol, so it cannot represent Chivalry 2's real Steam appId (`1824220`).

-Player names containing non-ASCII characters may be truncated by the server, so a name like `SŦĐ Eureka` arrives as `SŦĐ Eure`, while pure-ASCII names come through intact.
+Player names containing non-ASCII characters may be truncated by the server, so a name like `ŦĐ Vanguardian` arrives as `ŦĐ Vanguard`, while pure-ASCII names come through intact.

 Protocols with Additional Notes
 ---